-In 2020, the UNWTO launched the Best Tourism Villages to make Tourism a force for transformation, rural development and community well-being.
-The initiative seeks to advance the role of Tourism in valuing and safeguarding rural villages along with their associated landscapes, knowledge systems, biological and cultural diversity, local values and activities, including gastronomy.
-To guide governments, the UNWTO recommendations include placing Tourism as a strategic pillar in policies for rural development.
-This includes:
+In 2020, UN Tourism launched the Best Tourism Villages to make tourism a force for transformation, rural development and community well-being.
+The initiative seeks to advance the role of tourism in valuing and safeguarding rural villages along with their associated landscapes, knowledge systems, biological and cultural diversity, local values and activities including gastronomy.
+To guide governments, the UN Tourism Recommendations include placing tourism as a strategic pillar in policies for rural development by:

-- Undertaking Tourism for the benefit and well-being of rural communities; - Exploring new Tourism opportunities for the benefit and well-being of rural communities through technology; and - Fostering sustainable policies and practices in rural destinations.
+- Undertaking tourism for the benefit and well-being of rural communities; - Exploring new tourism opportunities for the benefit and well-being of rural communities through technology; and - Fostering sustainable policies and practices in rural destinations.